vaxherd/WoWXIV/README.md

 you're interested in significantly expanding this addon, you'll probably have more luck forking it and improving it yourself.

+WoWXIV is not and will not be compatible with Midnight (WoW patch 12.0).
+Blizzard has explicitly stated an intent to prevent addons from adding features not in the base UI, which encompasses most of what this addon does, and I have no desire to try and see what pieces of it might still function in that environment.

 License details
 ---------------